What is Desktop Publishing (DTP) and Why is it so Important?

 This is especially true when the communications are intended for an international audience.
 It’s very unlikely that you can simply “unplug” the text from a design, translate it, and then plug it back in without causing some problems in its final appearance.

-The precise tasks carried out by DTP specialists can include everything from confirming that localised files are stylistically suitable for your target market to checking for sentence cut-offs to moving text hidden behind images or vice versa, plus a dozen other actions required if your translated documents are going to be right for the task at hand.
+The precise tasks carried out by DTP specialists can include everything from confirming that localised files are stylistically suitable for your target market to checking for sentence cut-offs to moving text hidden behind images or vice versa, plus a dozen other actions required if your translated documents are going to be suitable for the task at hand.

-Why is Desktop Publishing important?
+Why is Desktop Publishing essential?

 Skilled Desktop Publishing work is vital if you want to achieve the best results with a translated piece, including correctly adapting: